Word problem (mathematics): The word problem for groups

 Given a presentation $\langle S\mid \mathcal{R} \rangle$ for a group G, the word problem is the algorithmic problem of deciding, given as input two words in S, whether they represent the same element of G. The word problem is one of three algorithmic problems for groups proposed by Max Dehn in 1911.
 It was shown by Pyotr Novikov in 1955 that there exists a finitely presented group G such that the word problem for G is undecidable.

 The word problem in combinatorial calculus and lambda calculus

 One of the earliest proofs that a word problem is undecidable was for combinatory logic: when are two strings of combinators equivalent?
 Because combinators encode all possible Turing machines, and the equivalence of two Turing machines is undecidable, it follows that the equivalence of two strings of combinators is undecidable.
 Alonzo Church observed this in 1936.

-Likewise, one has essentially the same problem in (untyped) lambda calculus: given two distinct lambda expressions, there is no algorithm which can discern whether they are equivalent or not; equivalence is undecidable.
+Likewise, one has essentially the same problem in (untyped) lambda calculus: given two distinct lambda expressions, there is no algorithm that can discern whether they are equivalent or not; equivalence is undecidable.
 For several typed variants of the lambda calculus, equivalence is decidable by comparison of normal forms.